artifacthealth/service-model/README.md

 **An object oriented web service framework inspired by Windows Communication Foundation**

 The service-model module provides an extensible web service framework for Node.
 The API is inspired by the Windows Communication Foundation (WCF).
-This module is focused on the dispatching of service requests and does not handle the underlying transport or encoding.
+This module focuses on the dispatching of service requests and does not handle the underlying transport or encoding.
 Therefore, service-model must be paired with a server component such as [Express](http://expressjs.com/) or [Restify](http://restify.com/).